1856 United States presidential election: American (Know-Nothing) Party nomination

 The American National Convention was held in National Hall in Philadelphia, Pennsylvania, on February 22 to 25, 1856.
 Following the decision by party leaders in 1855 not to press the slavery issue, the convention had to decide how to deal with the Ohio chapter of the party, which was vocally anti-slavery.
 The convention closed the Ohio chapter and re-opened it under more moderate leadership.
-Delegates from Ohio, Pennsylvania, Illinois, Iowa, New England, and other northern states bolted when a resolution that would have required all prospective nominees to be in favor of prohibiting slavery north of the 36'30' parallel was voted down.
+Delegates from New England, Pennsylvania, Ohio, Illinois, Iowa, and other Northern states bolted when a resolution that would have required all prospective nominees to be in favor of prohibiting slavery north of the 36'30' parallel was voted down.
 This removed a greater part of the American Party's support in the North outside of New York, where the conservative faction of the Whig Party remained faithful.

 While Banks was the early favorite for the party's presidential nomination, he publicly declined the nomination and effectively broke from the Know-Nothings, though he would not formally defect to the Republican Party until after the election.
 After Banks removed himself from consideration, the only name with much support was former President Millard Fillmore.
-Historian Allan Nevins says Fillmore was not a Know-Nothing or a nativist.
+Historian Allan Nevins says that Fillmore was not a Know-Nothing or a nativist.
 He was out of the country when the presidential nomination came and had not been consulted about running.
-Furthermore, Fillmore was neither a member of the party nor had he ever attended an American [Know-Nothing] gathering nor had he by "spoken or written word [...] indicated a subscription to American tenets".
+Furthermore, Fillmore was neither a member of the party nor had he ever attended an American [Know-Nothing] gathering, nor had he by "spoken or written word [...] indicated a subscription to American tenets".
 Fillmore was nominated with 179 votes out of the 234 votes cast.
 The convention chose Andrew Jackson Donelson of Tennessee for vice president with 181 votes to 30 scattered votes and 24 abstentions.
-Although the nativist argument of the American party had considerable success in local and state elections in 1854–55, Fillmore in 1856 concentrated almost entirely on national unity.
+Although the nativist argument of the American Party had considerable success in local and state elections in 1854–55, Fillmore in 1856 concentrated almost entirely on national unity.
 Historian Tyler Anbinder says, "The American party had dropped nativism from its agenda."
 Fillmore won 22% of the national popular vote.